It’s A Wonderful Life!

 He wasn’t “playing” for the camera or for some pseudo-gratification from saying exactly the most perfect thing; he was completely sincere.
 I knew it.
 Olivia knew it.
 Everyone who saw the broadcast knew it.

 Chris reminded me, and a lot of others, of the meaning of Christmas.
 My tears were now tears of joy.
-I felt like George Bailey as friends called, sent messages, and even offered gifts for my boys.
+I felt like George Bailey as friends called, sent messages, and even bought gifts for my boys.

 My younger brother’s family came up from Des Moines and, along with my mother, Chris and I had a joyful celebration.
 And then, in the early afternoon on Christmas Day, we were joined by my youngest son, Alex, back from Florida.